Odours in S.E. Calgary

 How temperature inversions can impact the S.E. area

-Temperature inversions occur all over the city but can have a significant impact on odours in the S.E. area.
+Temperature inversions occur all over the city.
+They can have a significant impact on odours in the S.E. area.

-A temperature inversion occurs when a ‘layer’ of warmer air settles above cooler air at the surface.
-The warmer air is light, compared to the heavier and dense cooler air, which creates a ‘ceiling’ that traps the cooler air close to the surface.
+Temperature inversions occur when a ‘layer’ of warmer air settles above cooler air.
+Warmer air is light, compared to the cool air, which is heavy and dense.
+This creates a ‘ceiling’ that traps the cooler air close to the surface.

-When this happens, the cooler air is not able to disperse as it normally would.
-It will then ‘trap’ any odours in S.E.
-Calgary neighbourhoods and will concentrate these odours closer to the ground.
-During inversions you may see much more noticeable ‘smog’ around the city or notice that everyday smells such as vehicle exhaust seem stronger.
+When this happens, the cooler air is not able to move as it normally would.
+Inversions will also ‘trap’ any odours in S.E.
+Calgary neighbourhoods and concentrate them closer to the ground.
+You may also notice ‘smog’ around the city or that everyday smells such as vehicle exhaust seem stronger.

-Inversions can also frequently result in a higher-than-normal air quality index (meaning poorer air quality) and even special air quality statements from Environment Canada.
-Publicly available air quality data from the Calgary Regional Airshed Zone (CRAZ) will also typically show an increase in all monitored compounds.
+Inversions can also produce poor air quality.
+This can even result in special air quality statements from Environment Canada.
+Air quality data from the Calgary Regional Airshed Zone (CRAZ) will also typically show an increase in all monitored compounds.

 Frequently Asked Questions